sanity-io/client/README.md

 const studioUrl = 'https://your-project-name.sanity.studio'

 resolveEditUrl({
-  // The URL resolver needs to know the base URL of your Sanity Studio studioUrl,
+  // The URL resolver requires the base URL of your Sanity Studio instance studioUrl,
-  // And a Content Source Map for the query result you want to create an edit intent link for resultSourceMap,
+  // It also requires a Content Source Map for the query result you want to create an edit intent link for resultSourceMap,
-  // The path to the field you want to edit, you can pass a string
+  // The path to the field you want to edit.
+You can pass a string
   resultPath: 'pictures[0].alt',
-  // Or an array of segments
+  // or an array of segments
   resultPath: ['pictures', 0, 'alt'],
 })
 // ^? 'https://your-project-name.sanity.studio/intent/edit/id=462efcc6-3c8b-47c6-8474-5544e1a4acde;type=author;path=pictures[_key=="cee5fbb69da2"].alt'